-It's a cooperative/solo game in the spirit of Sherlock Holmes Consulting Detective, consisting of multiple chapters (cases) that form an ongoing campaign.
+It's a cooperative/solo game in the spirit of Sherlock Holmes Consulting Detective, where each case spans multiple days.
+Cases are stand-alone and part of an overarching campaign.

 Investigate crimes, identify evidence, and bring justice to the victims.
 Along the way you'll need to make tough moral choices that affect how the story unfolds.